-We transfer to Malaysia’s third smallest state, Malacca, one of the country’s key trading ports under Portuguese, Dutch and English historical rule.
-On arrival, we join a boat cruise along the stunning Malacca River, a modern waterway which provides great views of the city and flourishing gardens from another perspective.
-This afternoon we check in to our hotel for the night.
+We transfer to Malaysia’s third-smallest state, Malacca, rich in cultural heritage following the colonial rule of the Portuguese, Dutch and English.
+We sit back and relax on a boat cruise along the stunning Malacca River, a modern waterway providing great views of the city and its flourishing gardens, from a different perspective.

 Day 6 Malacca - Kuala Lumpur

 We get to know Malacca City in more depth today on a tour.
 We’ll head to the base of Bukit Cina for a view of the Sultan’s well.
-We’ll sight the Portuguese fortress of Porta de Santiago, St Paul’s Church, and the ‘Red Square’ of Dutch administrative buildings.
+We’ll pass the Portuguese fortress of Porta de Santiago, St Paul’s Church, and the ‘Red Square’ of Dutch administrative buildings.
 Baba Nyonya Heritage Museum is next, dedicated to the local history of the Chinese Malay people.
-Finally, we visit the Cheng Hoon Teng Temple, Malaysia’s oldest Chinese temple, located along the famous Jonker Street, a vibrant area which became a thriving business street during the 17th century.
-This afternoon we drive to Kuala Lumpur and check in to our hotel for two nights.
+Finally, we visit the Cheng Hoon Teng Temple, Malaysia’s oldest Chinese temple, located along famous Jonker Street, a vibrant area, which became a thriving business street during the 17th century.
+This afternoon we drive to Kuala Lumpur.

 Day 7 Kuala Lumpur

-Today, we enjoy an insightful city tour of Kuala Lumpur, the vibrant capital of Malaysia with its modern skyline.
+We start our day with an exciting tour of Kuala Lumpur, the vibrant capital of Malaysia with its modern skyline.
 We make a photostop at the iconic Petronas Twin Towers reaching for the sky at 451.9 metres tall.
-Our exciting tour takes in Kuala Lumpur’s highlights; the fascinating Chinatown district and modern Parliament House.
+There are many other highlights that Kuala Lumpur has to offer too, including the fascinating Chinatown district and modern Parliament House.
 We’ll stop at the War Memorial, New King’s Palace - with 22 distinctive domes - and Federal Court.
 Then, we drive past the Masjid Negara, Malaysia’s national mosque set among 13 acres of landscaped gardens.
 The rest of the day is free for you to explore at your leisure.

 Day 8 Cameron Highlands

-We depart Kuala Lumpur for our journey to the lush green Cameron Highlands in Pahang, where 19th century English colonial officers found cool sanctuary away from the humidity and heat of the lowlands.
+We leave Kuala Lumpur for our journey to the lush green Cameron Highlands in Pahang, where 19th-century English colonial officers found cool sanctuary away from the humidity and heat of the lowlands.
 Here you’ll find quaint villages, tea plantations and lovely colonial architecture and we visit the BOH Tea Plantation where slopes are filled with tea plants as far as the eye can see.
-We discover the plantation’s history, founded by British government surveyor William Cameron in 1855, as well as details of the harvesting and production process.
-Spend time relaxing in the café that offers breathtaking panoramic views and a delicious cup of BOH tea.
-We’ll then visit Kea Farm Market Place and the Time Tunnel Museum, where we get a fascinating glimpse into some of the colonial history of the region.
-Later, we check in to our hotel for the evening.
+We discover the plantation’s history, founded in 1855, and learn about the harvesting and production process.
+Spend time relaxing in the café with breathtaking panoramic views whilst you sip a delicious cup of BOH tea.
+We’ll then visit Kea Farm Market Place and the Time Tunnel Museum, for a fascinating glimpse into some of the region’s colonial history.

 Day 9 Taiping - Penang

 We journey from the scenic Cameron Highlands to Taiping, Perak’s state capital city, where many historical buildings and heritage landmarks hark back to the colonial era.
-Visit the British Commonwealth War Memorial and the stunning Lake Gardens - a place of tranquil natural beauty with enchanting lakes, pretty ponds and a flourishing array of tropical plants.
-Continue to Bukit Merah, for a journey by boat to its Orang-Utan Island at Semanggol, an Orang-Utan rehabilitation and educational centre located on a jungle island of 4,000 hectares, allowing this endangered species to roam freely.
-A guide will explain the facility and let us view the baby Orang-Utans in the quarantine area, before we walk through a 200-metre viewing tunnel to observe this beautiful species in their natural habitat.
+At the British Commonwealth War Memorial, the tranquillity of the stunning Lake Gardens is perfect as you stroll around the enchanting lakes, pretty ponds and flourishing array of tropical plants.
+We continue to Bukit Merah, for a journey by boat to its Orang-Utan Island at Semanggol, an Orang-Utan rehabilitation and educational centre located on a jungle island of 4,000 hectares, allowing this endangered species to roam freely.
+Our knowledgeable guide will tell us all about them, as we view the gorgeous baby Orang-Utans in the quarantine area.
+Then, we walk through a 200-metre viewing tunnel to observe these primates in their natural habitat.
 After this wonderful experience, we continue on to Penang.

 Day 10 Penang

-Explore the diverse cosmopolitan city of Penang today, claimed in the 18th century by Captain Francis Light who founded the settlement of ‘George Town’ in honour of George, Prince of Wales.
-We begin with a tour here to see the beautiful seafront and water villages of Chinese clan houses and then take a stroll along the ‘Street of Harmony’, which paves the way to the Goddess of Mercy Temple, with dragon-entwined pillars intricately-carved from green stone.
-Visit the Penang State Museum and Gallery and then the incredible gold-plated Reclining Buddha Temple, sitting blissfully within a beautiful Thai temple.
+Known as the Pearl of the Orient, we begin our exploration of cosmopolitan Penang, known for soft sandy beaches and as the food capital of Malaysia.
+We’ll discover the popular seafront and water villages of Chinese clan houses.
+And a stroll along the ‘Street of Harmony’, paves the way to the Goddess of Mercy Temple, with dragon-entwined pillars intricately carved from green stone.
+We’ll also visit the Penang State Museum and Gallery and the incredible gold-plated Reclining Buddha Temple, sitting blissfully within a serene Thai temple.